wagtail/wagtail/docs/getting_started/tutorial.md

 ```

 Every "page" in Wagtail can call out to its parent or children
 from its own position in the hierarchy.
-But why do we have to
+But why do you have to
 specify `post.specific.intro` rather than `post.intro`?
-This has to do with the way we defined our model:
+This has to do with the way you define your model:

 `class BlogPage(Page):`

-The `get_children()` method gets us a list of instances of the `Page` base class.
+The `get_children()` method gets you a list of instances of the `Page` base class.
-When we want to reference properties of the instances that inherit from the base class,
+When you want to reference properties of the instances that inherit from the base class,
 Wagtail provides the `specific` method that retrieves the actual `BlogPage` record.
 While the "title" field is present on the base `Page` model, "intro" is only present
-on the `BlogPage` model, so we need `.specific` to access it.
+on the `BlogPage` model, so you need `.specific` to access it.

-To simplify template code like this, we could use Django's `with` tag:
+To simplify template code like this, use the Django `with` tag:

 ```html+django
 {% for post in page.get_children %}